GregRos/parjs/README.2.md

 ## Parjs 0.12.0

-I recently decided to make lots of changes to the library, including refactoring lots of code, renaming things, and redesigning the API to support things like tree shaking.
+I decided to make lots of changes to the library, including refactoring lots of code, renaming things, and redesigning the API to support things like tree shaking.
 I started this library when I had less experience, so after a few years I think I can make some cool improvements.

 I've been seeing more and more stars and views recently, so I was thinking this might be the last time I can do something like this.

 Some major things that have been changed:

 * No quiet parsers that don't return values.
 Now all parsers return values.
+This seemed like a nice feature in my head, but turned out to cause difficulties down the road.
 * Combinators use a `pipe` method and function operators instead of instance methods.
 See more on this below.
 * Names for some types and objects.